monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 }
 ```

-*For this case, we'll assume any output from other functions in the protocol will return an* ***array****.*
+*For this case, we'll assume any output from other functions in the protocol will return an* ***array***.

 Let's implement the `Enumerable` protocol on JavaScript's native `Array` type.
-We will use the `$` symbol to differentiate between object defined data types and native data types:
+We will use the `$` symbol to differentiate between object-defined data types and native data types:

 ```typescript
 implementEnum.$Array = {